m7a/lo-banana-pi-m2p-edu/README.md

 ===========================================

 Files or this approach can be found in directory `legacy_kernel`.
+_Note that these scripts have not been tested after their development in 2017 again.
+It is unclear, if anything from this still works._

 Result
 :   This approach produces an image suited for a microSD card which contains a